mperez259/FPGA-VGA-Ball/README.md

 - Parameterized for easy resizing

 ### Collision Detection
-- Walls are drawn by checking pixel positions:
+- Walls are drawn by checking pixel positions